CarlDownsOracle/oci-auditing/README.md

 <br />

-* _All configuration values like OCIDs, Names etc., are dummy and made to seem like originals, for clear understanding._
+> _All configuration values like OCIDs, Names etc., are dummy and made to seem like originals, for clear understanding._

-_As these values are just for illustration purpose, replace with your suitable values_
+> As these are just for illustration purpose, replace with your correct values!_

 <br />